ravibak/AVD/IaC/README.md

 ## Issues

-- Credentials are stored as variable in two place, there is need for improvement.
+- Credentials are stored as variable in two places, there is need for improvement.
 It appears terraform.tfvars variables are preferred.

 - User/Group assignment to AVD Application Group/workspace did not work.
 Need to manually assign them.

-- Template is using a Built-in Market place image, you may want to replace it with any custom image to cater needs such as custom apps, FSLogix agents etc.
+- Template is using a Built-in Market place VM image, you may want to replace it with any custom image to cater needs such as custom apps, FSLogix agents etc.